Learn how to say “Hello my name is” and other common Spanish greetings using the award winning Rosetta Stone products

 With Rosetta Stone, you’ll learn the language, not just the words.
 What makes Rosetta Stone unique is that we prepare you to speak the language in the real world.
 So it’s not just about the features, but what you’re able to do because of them.
 That way, you’ll be ready to handle any situation and sound great doing it.

-Like most worthwhile endeavors, there aren’t any easy shortcuts, but by combining solo practice in the Rosetta Stone award-winning mobile app and practicing with other language learners in our Rosetta Stone online community, you can take full control of your progress and speed up your learning.
+Like most worthwhile endeavours, there aren’t any easy shortcuts, but by combining solo practise in the Rosetta Stone award-winning mobile app and practising with other language learners in our Rosetta Stone online community, you can take full control of your progress and speed up your learning.

 The basic conversational building blocks are a great place to start.
 Simple phrases like good evening, what time is it, etc. simplify your entrance into daily conversation in most every language, including Spanish.